 When somatic nerves are also damaged, people may lose sensation or feel a tingling (pins-and-needles) sensation in the hands and feet, or muscles may become weak.

-The cause, if identified, is treated.
-Neuropathies due to an autoimmune reaction are sometimes treated with drugs that suppress the immune system (immunosuppressants) and lessen the reaction, such as azathioprine, cyclophosphamide, or prednisone.
+The cause of the autonomic disorder, if identified, is treated.
+Neuropathies due to an autoimmune reaction are sometimes treated with drugs that suppress the immune system (immunosuppressants) and lessen the reaction.
+These drugs include azathioprine, cyclophosphamide, and prednisone.